nitin562/HiringTest_FAQ/README.md

 This project is a backend system for managing FAQs (Frequently Asked Questions) with multi-language translation support.
 It includes a REST API for managing FAQs, caching for improved performance, and integration with a WYSIWYG editor for formatting answers.

+## DEPLOYED LINKS
-##DEPLOYED LINKS (Note : free instance will spin down with inactivity, which can delay requests by 50 seconds or more.
-So Please wait or view Video for Demo)
+### Note : free instance will spin down with inactivity, which can delay requests by 50 seconds or more.
+So Please wait or view Video for Demo

 #Frontend - https://hiring-test-faq.vercel.app
+---
 #Backend - https://hiringtest-faq-backend.onrender.com

 ## Demo Video